oliver-tressler/Cody-Toolkit/cody.frontend/cody.core/README.md

 ## Extension Settings

--   `cody.toolkit.core.backendServerLocation`: Location to the executable of the backend server (forward slash notation)
+-   `cody.toolkit.core.backendServerLocation`: Path to the backend server executable.
+Leave empty if you chose the default location (`%UserProfile%/AppData/Local/CodyToolkitBackend`) during the backend setup.
 -   `cody.toolkit.core.backendServerPort`: Port to use when communicating with backend server

 ## Known Issues